mateuszK23/NewsFeedApp/README.md

 # NewsFeedApp
-This is an android app showing categorized news.
-It uses Retrofit to interact with API from newsapi.org.
+This is an android app showing latest news.
+It uses Retrofit to interact with an API from newsapi.org.
 I used Android Studio to create this project - Source code with Java and frontend with xml.